ethansme/szsy-canteen-api/README.md

 [@GrakePch](https://github.com/GrakePch)

-Thanks to the above two for your technical and moral supports during development.
+Thanks to the above two for your technical and moral supports during development 💗